medialab/minet/cookbook/scraping_dsl.md

 ["blue", None]
 ```

-This `default` key can also be thought as a constant value if you ever need one (this could be useful with `minet` crawlers for instance, of if you use several scrapers to track from which one a result came from):
+This `default` key can also be thought as a constant value if you ever need one (this could be useful with `minet` crawlers for instance, or if you use several scrapers to track from which one a result came from):

 ```yml
 iterator: li